 After submitting your application to the embassy (in electronic PDF form), it typically takes 2 to 10 weeks for the embassy to process your application and schedule an interview.
 The average processing time in every embassy can be seen check here: Visa Appointments Wait Times

 The interview usually lasts 10 to 30 minutes and is generally a simple formality if your file has been properly prepared in advance.
-The immigration officer will ask you questions about your project and personal questions to determine if your project is realistic and meets the requirements for obtaining a visa.
+The consular officers will ask you questions about your project and personal questions to determine if your project is realistic and meets the requirements for obtaining a visa.
 At the end of the interview, you will receive your E2 visa and the adventure can begin.

 It is important to note that the E2 visa is only the key to entry and does not guarantee the success of your project.
 Your preparation, dynamism, adaptation to the market, mental capacity, stress management skills, and ability to question and think critically are all important assets to ensure the success of your project.